Is the Lexus GX the Same as the 4Runner?

 2020 Toyota 4Runner TRD Pro rear | Matthew Skwarczek

 The 4Runner and the GX have a few similarities, excellent reliability scores being one of them.
-However, the 4Runner appeals more to the masses because of its focus performance and value.
+However, the 4Runner appeals more to the masses because of its focus, performance, and value.
 And if you’re a tech-lover, the 2020 4Runner is one of the better versions to buy.

-2020 Lexus 460 GX Overland luxury camping concept | Lexus
+A 2020 Lexus GX 460 | Lexus

 If you’d like to splurge a bit more, the GX is an enticing choice.
 Many shoppers wonder if the GX is the luxury version of the 4Runner, and that’s true.
 The GX is also the upscale version of the Toyota Land Cruiser Prado, which Toyota doesn’t sell in the U.S.